-Congratulations, you found this Tweet; today, we will be starting our coding journey😉.
+Congratulations, you are seeing this Tweet; here is a life-changing opportunity to transition into tech this year; we will be starting our coding journey.

-Before we start, let’s talk about what you need to embark on this journey with me. – Tutorial will take place every Monday on Twitter threads – You need a PC to keep up with us – You need an IDE such as VsCode application for PC Lastly, determination & InshAllah & In Jesus Name (Ijn)
+Before we start, let’s talk about what you need to embark on this journey with me. – Tutorial will take place every Monday & Wednesday on Twitter threads

 An IDE Means “Integrated Development Environment” it’s usually in the form of a tool; this is what we will be using to write and run our codes; there are various types We have

 1. Xcode – Compiling and running iOS & macOS apps

 2. Android Studio – Compiling and running Android Apps

 In this tutorial, we will be using VsCode Get your PC and download VsCode From this link.